defr0std/firebase-worm/README.md

 ```

 `firebase-worm` does not initialize the firebase application.
 You need to do it
-yourself in your preferred way, and then create a `Session` object using
+yourself in your preferred way, and then create a `Session` instance.

 The `Session` accumulates the changes in memory as you work with the entities.
 When
 `Session.commit` is called, all changes are persisted to the database.